ZakirG/generative-daw/README.md

 The user specifies the generative settings they are interested in and generates a composition.
 After editing the result to their taste, they can download the MIDI file and continue work on the composition in their usual program of choice, like Logic Pro X or FL.

+This project is still in pre-release.
+Core features are still under development.

 <img src="./screenshots/desktopScreenshot.png" alt="App Screenshot on Desktop" width="850"/>